Queen Anne-Marie of Greece: Marriage

 In 1959, at the age of 13, Anne-Marie first met her future husband, her third cousin Constantine, Crown Prince of Greece, who accompanied his parents, King Paul and Queen Frederica, on a state visit to Denmark.
 Constantine at the time was 19 years old.
 They met a second time in Denmark in 1961, when Constantine declared to his parents his intention to marry Anne-Marie.
 The pair became secretly engaged without telling the public nor members of their families due to Frederik IX's opposition to their relationship because of her young age.
 They met again in Athens in May 1962 at the wedding of Constantine's older sister, Princess Sophia of Greece and Denmark, and Prince Juan Carlos of Spain.
 Anne-Marie was a bridesmaid, while Constantine was a groomsman for the future monarchs of Spain.
 The couple spent time in Athens afterward and told their families about their engagement.
 They met again in 1963 at the centenary celebrations of the Greek monarchy.
 Though it had already been revealed to their family, their engagement was announced to the public during these celebrations.
 Following this, Anne-Marie began studying the history of Greece and the history of the Greek monarchy, as well as taking Modern Greek lessons in order to learn the language of the country her husband was to reign over.

 Constantine's mother, Frederica, initially requested that one million dollars be spent on the wedding, however, the private office of the Danish royal family denied this.
 The Danish and Greek royal families eventually agreed on two million dollars being invested in the wedding.
 Prior to it being spent, this money was stored in the Swiss banking system.
 In July 1964, the announcement of the engagement of Constantine and Anne-Marie raised the polite protests of the Left in Denmark.
 Previously, on 6 March 1964, King Paul died, and Constantine succeeded him as King of the Hellenes.
 There was speculation that as a result of Paul's death, the wedding would be postponed and delayed.
-However, Frederica requested that their marriage took place on its original date.
+However, Frederica requested that their marriage take place on its original date.
 Anne-Marie and Constantine were married on 18 September 1964 (two weeks after Anne-Marie's 18th birthday) in the Metropolis, the Greek Orthodox Cathedral of Athens.
-Anne-Marie converted from Lutheranism to the Greek Orthodox Church 7 months and 3 days after her marriage.
-On April 21, 1965.
-There was a special permission, for this, from the Archbishop of Athens and all Greece, who is the head of the Orthodox Church of Greece.
-In order for her to be able to celebrate the Easter, which was 4 days later.
+Anne-Marie converted from Lutheranism to the Greek Orthodox Church on 21 April 1965, seven months and three days after her marriage, with special permission from the Archbishop of Athens and all Greece, in order for her to be able to celebrate the Easter, which was four days later.

-Also, as she was marrying a foreign ruler, consent to the marriage was given on the condition that Anne-Marie renounce her succession rights to the Danish throne for herself and her descendants.
+As she was marrying a foreign ruler, consent to the marriage was given on the condition that Anne-Marie renounce her succession rights to the Danish throne for herself and her descendants.